brysonsteck/website/README.md

+# :warning: This website has been replaced.

+Please visit [the new repository](https://github.com/brysonsteck/new-website) for the current website!

 # My Website

 Contains the files used on my web server.
 I don't know what else you want me to say.